Honda Technical Analysis (NYSE:HMC)

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Honda MACD indicator is below 0 indicating a bearish trend.
+The Honda MACD indicator is above 0 indicating a bullish trend.

 Honda Relative Strength Index:

 The RSI is a valuable tool to determine overbought / oversold stocks and measures the recent performance of a stock in relation to its own stock price history.
 If the RSI of HMC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .